leigler/f18webadvanced/index.md

 3) Do you wish you had more control over the pattern?
 Explain your answer.

 4) What improvements to the interface would you suggest?
-(Is there anything that is unclear, or behaves in an unexpected way?)
+(Is there anything that is unclear or behaves in an unexpected way?)

 <br>Assignment